ytakefuji/openai/README.md

 # openai
-There are two types of dialog AI systems: online interactive dialog AI via browser and online terminal command AI in batch style.
-To use online terminal command AI, their settings are required respectively.
+There are two types of dialog AI systems: online interactive dialog AI via browser and terminal command AI in batch style.
+To use terminal command AI, their settings are required respectively.

 This repository will introduce three types of dialog AI: ChatGPT-3 with Openai, EdgeGPT with Microsoft and Google Bard.